Mediashare/Spider/README.md

 # Spider
-:dizzy: Spider is a php command line tool that allows you to crawl a website for informations scraping.
+:dizzy: Spider is a php library for crawling website that allows you to scrape informations & automated actions.

 Spider is a crawler of website modulable write in Php.
 The tool allows you to retrieve information and execute code on website pages.
 It can be useful for SEO or security audit purposes.